cariad/asking/README.md

 A **script** is essentially a dictionary of **stages**, and a **stage** is a list of **actions**.

-A script always starts with a stage named "start", and tasks are invoked sequentially in order.
+A script always starts with a stage named "start", and actions are invoked sequentially in order.

 ### Asking for a value